 What to Bring

 Wear old clothes, preferably with a long-sleeved shirt not made of synthetic material.
 Leather boots are preferable.
 Nomex (fire retardant) suits, gloves, and fire helmets will be provided.
-It is also a good idea to bring water although the preserve generally has water available in all vehicles.
-If you plan to stay through the noon-hour, bring a lunch.
+It is also a good idea to bring water although the Preserve generally has water available in all vehicles.
+If you plan to stay through the noon-hour, please bring a lunch.
 Sunscreen is also helpful during the summer.
-Generally restrooms are not available on site except at Glacier Creek.
+Generally, restrooms are not available on site except at Glacier Creek.